 Find employers and organisations that promote an inclusive and diverse workforce

-In this employment guide we've provided advice on finding opportunities, organisations and networks that support our Black, Asian and Minority Ethnic students and graduates.
+In this employment guide we've provided advice on finding opportunities, organisations and networks that support our PGM (people of global majority) students.

-The following advice and links will provide a starting point for your career research and you can also arrange to speak to our team for further support.
+The following advice and links will provide a starting point for your career research.

 What to look for when researching employers